gravitational/gravity/docs/6.x/pack.md

 # Endpoints are used to define exposed Kubernetes services.
 This can be your application
 # URL or an API endpoint.
 #
-# Endpoints are shown to the cluster user at the end of the installation.
+# Endpoints are shown to the Cluster user at the end of the installation.
 endpoints:
   - name: "Control Panel"
     description: "The admin interface of the application"